11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 Motorcyclist in front of the Arenal Volcano in La Fortuna, Costa Rica

-As the cheapest option, you can take public transport from either San Jose or Liberia for less than $10 (although, with this option, it can take up to 6 hours to get to La Fortuna).
+As the cheapest option, you can take public transport from either San Jose or Liberia for less than $10.

 Woman overlooking Rio Celeste waterfall near La Fortuna, Costa Rica